OmaJuliet/TRACKO-APP/README.md

 - Signup or Login functionality with Firebase.
 - Home page where tasks can be viewed, added and assigned to members, edited and deleted.
 The header containing some features like 'View events' and 'Set events' can be used by team members to view and set events or meetings for members.
-- Chat Roomw: This is a messaging feature powered by Firebase.
+- Chat Room: This is a messaging feature powered by Firebase.
 Members of a team can send messages in this chat room and anyone in logged in member of the team can reply just like a 'WhatsApp' group.
 - Tasks page: Featires hasn't been implemented yet.
-- Memebers page: Featires hasn't been implemented yet.
+- Members page: Featires hasn't been implemented yet.
 - Settings page to configure the application.
 This page is divided into 4 sections.
    - Account settings to enable users set their account details.
    - Profile settings section consisting of a form for users to update their profile.
 This update can be viewed fully in profile page(/profile)